 Don't Let Ugly Chairs Ruin Your Wedding

 And yes, you need chairs for the wedding ceremony too.
 You can re-use them as your wedding reception chairs if you've got some strong people who'll help you move 'em, but nobody wants to stand around for your whole ceremony.
-Even if it's supposed to be a short ceremony, your relatives WILL get there early.
-I've seen people show up 1 hour (or more) early for wedding receptions because they want to gossip and catch up with people.
+Even if it's supposed to be a short ceremony, your relatives will get there early.
+I've seen people show up an hour (or more) early for wedding receptions because they want to gossip and catch up with people.

 1. Rent Chair Covers

-However, just like there are 500 kinds of butts, there are 500 kinds of chairs, and 500 kinds of chair covers.
+One option is to cover those ugly chairs with some fabulous chair covers.
+However, just like there are 500 kinds of butts, there are 500 kinds of chairs and 500 kinds of chair covers.
 Do not book chair covers sight-unseen—you need to make sure they will fit the ugly chair in question, or else you will end up further uglifying the chair with an ill-fitting, wrinkled chair cover (or worse, the chair cover won't even fit over the chair!).

-Remember, it's a wedding: It's okay to use white.
-Another option is using a white chair cover, then tying a nice colored chair sash around the chair.
-You can either rent the chair sashes from the same company, or use strips of tulle or any fabric, but tying the sashes is going to add to your set-up time.
+Remember, it's a wedding—it's okay to use white.
+Another option is using a white chair cover then tying a nice colored chair sash around the chair.
+You can either rent the chair sashes from the same company or use strips of tulle or any fabric, but tying the sashes is going to add to your set-up time.
 How fast can you tie a perfect bow?

 2. Buy Chair Covers

 If you're not having any luck with rentals, you can buy chair covers online and have them shipped to you.
 To do this, you will need to get dead-accurate measurements of your chairs.
 Any reputable dealer will send you a sample first (which you may or may not have to pay for) so you don't end up ordering 300 chair covers that don't fit.